Eric Huysmans Drops Out Over The Prime Directive

-28:00 Katherine says she thinks that the implant was put there but not with a good intention and both of them take seriously their fantasy that I have an alien implant within me!
-There is zero evidence for this.

-46:00 Eric says I should bear the consequences of accepting that controlling mechanism (the implant).

-57:24 Eric announces that Eric/Council of 9 (CO9) can no longer work with me because of this program running in my head because it is against the prime directive.
+This video starts 57:30 minutes into the full video, released before this one.
+This video starts at the decision made by Eric Huysmans that Eric/Council of 9 (CO9) can no longer work with Brian because of a program running in his head because it is against "the prime directive".
+It is Brian's support for the Grey E.T.s.

 Eric says that he KNOWS that I have an implant.
 He said he has 300 inside himself.